 Generic Instructor Course

 There are various practice stations during the course and you will have been notified of your practice allocations at least four weeks before the course by the course centre.
-You should familiarise yourself with these so that you can perform competently during the course.
 The Instructor manual will tell you how these practice sessions should be run.
 You will also have been sent a set of feedback forms and matrices which set out clearly what is required from you during the various practice stations.